mayankk2308/mkdatadetector/README.md

 The extraction process is uniform for other types of data features such as phone numbers, addresses, links, and more.

 For more complex extractions - such as requests for addresses and transit details, the returned data is of type `[String : String]`.
 For convenience, `Address` and `Transit` structures with the associated keys are provided for easy access.
-For example, to access the zipcode in an extracted address, simply use the key `Address.zip`.
+For example, to access the zip-code in an extracted address, simply use the key `Address.zip`.

 ### Examples